Sports & Games

 Which Gymnastics Event Is The Hardest:

-All the artistic gymnastics are equally challenging, but due to specific features can make some events comfortable and some much tougher.
+All the artistic gymnast sports are equally challenging, but due to specific features can make some events comfortable and some much tougher.

 It is different for everyone, but according to science as well as player remarks, balance beams from the female side and Pommel horse from the male side are the hardest events.